Ganges: Pollution and environmental concerns

 Between 1985 and 2000, Rs.
 10 billion, around US$226 million, or less than 4 cents per person per year, were spent on the Ganga Action Plan, an environmental initiative that was "the largest single attempt to clean up a polluted river anywhere in the world".
-The Ganga Action Plan has been described variously as a "failure", a "major failure".
+The Ganga Action Plan has been described variously as a "failure" and a "major failure".

 According to one study, The Ganga Action Plan, which was taken on priority and with much enthusiasm, was delayed for two years.
 The expenditure was almost doubled.
 But the result was not very appreciable.
 Much expenditure was done on political propaganda.
 The concerning governments and the related agencies were not very prompt to make it a success.
 The public of the areas was not taken into consideration.
 The release of urban and industrial wastes in the river was not controlled fully.
 The flowing of dirty water through drains and sewers were not adequately diverted.
 The continuing customs of burning dead bodies, throwing carcasses, washing of dirty clothes by washermen, and immersion of idols and cattle wallowing were not checked.
 Very little provision of public latrines was made and the open defecation of lakhs of people continued along the riverside.
 All these made the Action Plan a failure.

 The failure of the Ganga Action Plan has also been variously attributed to "environmental planning without proper understanding of the human-environment interactions", Indian "traditions and beliefs", "corruption and a lack of technical knowledge" and "lack of support from religious authorities".

 In December 2009 the World Bank agreed to loan India US$1 billion over the next five years to help save the river.
 According to 2010 Planning Commission estimates, an investment of almost Rs.
 70 billion (Rs.
 70 billion, approximately US$1.5 billion) is needed to clean up the river.

 In November 2008, the Ganges, alone among India's rivers, was declared a "National River", facilitating the formation of a National Ganga River Basin Authority that would have greater powers to plan, implement and monitor measures aimed at protecting the river.